 Option #3: Natural Gas/Liquid Propane

 Natural gas and liquid propane fireplaces produce less carbon dioxide and particle pollutants than wood fireplaces.
 But burned gas and propane produce nitrogen oxides and carbon dioxide, which respectively contribute to smog and global warming.
 Nor are these gases renewable resources, with the extraction, refinement and transportation of gas and propane leaving a significant eco-footprint.

-Option #4: Ethanol
+Option #4: Outdoor Fire Pits

 Option #5: Eco-Friendly Logs

+Colder climes demand hotter fires, which is where wood or wood pellets come in.
 In terms of emissions, wood-pellet and gas are considered cleanest.
 (Gas may be a fossil fuel, but its particulate emissions are lower than wood or other alternatives.)
 So decide what you need and go get it.
 The correct decision always fills the heart (and hearth) with warmth.